arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Expunge Criminal Records in Arizona

-Do Sealed Records Show up In Arizona Background Checks?
+Do Sealed Records Show Up in Arizona Background Checks?

 Background checks in Arizona have limits, and the inquiry cannot extend further back beyond seven years.
-Nonetheless, background checks in Maricopa county extend through all a person’s life.
+Nonetheless, background checks in Maricopa County extend through all a person’s life.

 Who Can See Sealed Criminal Records in Arizona?